 V. General Electives Credits: 30-33

-The total number of electives is dependant on the area of concentration.
+The total number of electives is dependent on the area of concentration.

 Additional courses of interest or minors should be selected in consultation with an advisor.
 Consult Program Descriptions section of the university catalog for a complete interactive list of minors and/or certificate programs.